Immigration Law Solutions

 Our family immigration practice includes helping U.S. citizens and lawful permanent residents sponsor family members for green cards, i.e. to become lawful permanent residents.
 Examples include the following:

-Automatic acquisition of U.S. citizenship.
+Automatically Becoming a U.S. CitizenA note on automatic acquisition of U.S. citizenship.
 In some cases, such as a child born to U.S. citizens abroad or a lawful permanent resident child living in the U.S. with a parent who becomes a citizen, a person becomes a U.S. citizen automatically.
-We review the situation carefully and advise on options and requirements to document citizenship.
+We review these situations carefully and advise on options and requirements to document citizenship.